Myanmar Quake Toll Passes 1,000 As Rescuers Dig For Survivors - UrduPoint

 The quake destroyed buildings, downed bridges, and buckled roads across swathes of Myanmar, with massive destruction seen in Mandalay, the country's second biggest city and home to more than 1.7 million people.

-"We need aid," said Thar Aye, 68, a Mandalay resident.
+"We need aid," said Thar Aye, 68, a resident of Mandalay.
 "We don't have enough of anything."

 At least 1,007 people were killed and nearly 2,400 injured in Myanmar, with 30 more missing, the junta said in a statement.
 Around 10 more deaths have been confirmed in Bangkok.